 - Eyebrow microblading

-- Eyebrown and eyelash tinting
+- Eyebrow and eyelash tinting

-- Eyebrow waxing yet
+- Eyebrow waxing

 - Professional make-up

-After the first lockdown hairdressers and barbers were given the green light to reopen on the 4th of July, but beauty salons and nail bars were not included on the list.
+In 2020, hairdressers and barbers were given the green light to reopen on the 4th of July, but beauty salons and nail bars were not included on the list.